What's a Good LSAT score?

 The LSAT is scored on a 120–180 scale.
 The average LSAT score is about 153.
 This relatively small range of scores means that small improvements in performance can increase your score quite a bit.
 It also means that small improvements in your score can make a big difference in your percentile ranking (sometimes, a one-point increase in your score can boost your percentile ranking by as many as 5 points).

 You don’t have to be perfect to do well on the LSAT.
-On a typical LSAT, you can still get around 18–19 questions wrong and still end up in the 160s—or about 12 wrong and get a 166, a 90th percentile score.
+On a typical LSAT, you can still get around 18–19 questions wrong and still end up in the 160s—or around 10–12 wrong and get a 167, which is a 90th percentile score.
 Even a perfect score of 180 often allows you to miss a question or two.

 LSAT Score Ranges